switch-ch/cloudservice-owncloud/source/intro.rst

 As we NRENs start to implement cloud services, we are all facing similar challenges and problems.
-In order to reduce the amount of separate work, discovery and solving of problemns, the NREN community is collaborating on a set of guides for various services that cover items from the following list:
+In order to reduce the amount of separate work, discovery and solving of problems, the NREN community is collaborating on a set of guides for various services that cover items from the following list:

 * Service Definition